SSAB's new steel grades for the Middle East include the Hardox 600, Hardox 500Tuf and Hardox HiTemp

 In response to this market demand, Nordic and US-based specialised steel company SSAB continues to develop new steel grades with high strength and hardness ranging from 400HBW to 600HBW, wear resistance and performance.
 The steel grades are marketed under the Hardox wear plate and Strenx steel brands.

-Some of SSAB’s new solutions for the Middle East include the Hardox500Tuf for the tipper industry; Hardox 600 with increased bendability to offer more applications to the mining industry, cement factories and quarries; and Hardox Hitemp, a steel grade that can withstand high temperatures.
+Some of SSAB’s new solutions for the Middle East include the Hardox500Tuf for the tipper industry; Hardox 600 for the mining industry, cement factories and quarries; and Hardox Hitemp, a steel grade that can withstand high temperatures.

 The Hardox 500 Tuf is a new generation of Hardox wear plate which combines the best properties from Hardox 450 and Hardox 500 and provides high strength, extreme hardness and guaranteed toughness in one and the same wear plate.
 Hardox 500 Tuf is tough enough to perform as a structural material in heavy-duty tipper bodies and buckets.